 - View the integration of subject areas and problem based learning as key to helping students make connections in their learning and to prepare them to succeed in a global knowledge economy.

-- Believe in a well-rounded curriculum that includes and encourages creative study and foreign language at every grade level.
+- Believe in a well-rounded curriculum that includes and encourages creative study and foreign language.

 All elementary students will be part of a mixed-performance, heterogeneous class at their grade level.
 Within each course, students will be grouped according to their performance level for online lessons, live virtual lessons, and personalized intervention or enrichment.
 Grouping students allows us to target curriculum, instruction and assessment for students throughout the year.
 We use multiple measures throughout the academic school year to group students.
 Students may move from one group to another based upon their learning needs and growth during the school year.
 See Elementary Core Courses »

-We believe in a well-rounded curriculum that includes creative study and foreign language at every grade level.
+We believe in a well-rounded curriculum that includes creative study and foreign language.
 Every student is required to take physical education and choose at least one additional elective.
 Each elective course posts one lesson per week and requires students to attend a weekly live lesson with the teacher or watch a live lesson recording.
 Attendance at the live lesson is highly encouraged.

 The Health/Safety/PE course is required for students in grades 2-5.
 Kindergarten and 1st grade students do not have an additional Health/Safety/PE course.
 Movement and health related activities are incorporated into their classwork.
-See Elementary Electives »
+Elementary Electives are grouped by grade with Elementary Core Courses »

 Virtual Lessons, Office Hours & Homework Help